gha3mi/forcad/README.md

 pip install pyvista
 ```

-To disable PyVista-based visualization, define the preprocessor flag `NOSHOW_PYVISTA` in the `fpm.toml` file or pass it as a compiler flag.
+By default PyVista visualization is enabled.
+To disable it, define the preprocessor flag `NOSHOW_PYVISTA` in the `fpm.toml` file or pass it as a compiler flag.

 ### Using fpm